razaahmad333/Electron/README.md

 ## How to get started with this app

-- Clone this repo but first of all it fork it from here on of the icon looking like this
+- Clone this repo but first of all fork it

 * Now copy the repo link from green Code button

-* Go to use command line and type this
+* Go to your command line and type this

   `git clone ________paste the copied link here`